the-Jinxist/golang-backend-masterclass/README.md

 So we tried running our newly-pulled local image and we had an error because our environment variables was empty.
 In order to rectify this, we ran `source app.env`.
 This command loaded all the values from our app.env file.
 We added this command into the start.sh file so it gets executes during startup.

+Day 37: We're learning about AWS EKS and Kubernetes.
+K8 is a container orchestration engine for automating scaling, deployment and management of containerized applications.
+K8 Components are made up of a
+- Worker Node: Which always has a kubelet agent that makes sure all the containers in each k8 pods are working fine.
+It also has a kube-proxy which maintains network communication in the Worker node and in between k8 pods.
+- The Control Plane: This runs on the master node.
+It's responsibility is to manage the worker nodes and pods of the cluster.
+The control plane consists of:
+    - The API server, which is the front end of the control plane.
+It exposes K8 API to interact with all other components of the cluster.
+The persistence store etcd, which acts as K8's backing store for all cluster data.
+The scheduler which watches for newly created Pods with no assigned nodes and selectes the nodes for them to run on.
+The controller manager, which is a combination of several controllers such as node controller, job controller, endpoint controller, service account and token controllers, cloud controller manager components.
+We mobved on the AWS Console.
+Went to EKS part and started work on creating a cluster.
+We created a service role that has permission to use the EKS cluster.